Muirhead's rink confirmed in Team GB

-Winter Olympics: Muirhead's rink confirmed as Team GB women's curlers
+Winter Olympics: Eve Muirhead's rink confirmed as Team GB women's curlers

 Last updated on .From the section Winter Olympics